-Lack of skills is a problem we need to fix - one solution is a better focused immigration policy - e.g., Canada's focus is immigrants with skills, education, and less emphasis on refugees despite the latest pontificating by Trudeau.
+Lack of skills is a problem we need to fix - one solution is a better focused immigration Policy - e.g., Canada's focus is immigrants with skills, education, and less emphasis on refugees despite the latest pontificating by Trudeau.
 Allowing refugees is important and the humanitarian thing to do - however, we need a better mix.
+This will grow the economy and allow more immigrants both skilled and refugee status to enter the USA.